 If you’re new to Felgo or coding, then you’re most likely new to Qt and QML too.
 Qt and QML go hand and hand along with Felgo to help you make cross-platform apps and 2D games in just a few days.
 Although it’s the easiest way to make your app or game, if you’re just starting out, you might be struggling to get to grips with all the new info you need to take on board.

 Thankfully, there is lots of information online to help you out.
-Learn the differences between Felgo, QML and Qt and take advantage of these tutorials and resources to boost your coding power.
+Learn more about the differences between Felgo, QML, and Qt and take advantage of these tutorials and resources to boost your coding power.

 The Differences between Qt, QML and Felgo

 The newcomers out there probably have a lot of questions about the differences between these three terms.
 Qt, QML and Felgo are all separate entities but they all interact when you create your app or game with the Felgo SDK.

 Qt is a cross-platform application framework.
 An application framework is the software that developers use to implement the standard structure of an application.
 Cross-platform refers to the fact that an application only needs to be written once but works on different systems.

 Like Qt, Felgo is also a cross-platform application framework.
 The difference however is that Felgo adds a large number of components, elements and other features to the existing Qt framework to make it even easier for developers to make their mobile apps and games.

 Now that you know the differences between the 3 terms, it’s time to get hands-on with them using a short QML tutorial.
 In order to start learning about Felgo and Qt, you’ll need to open up Qt Creator.
 This is a powerful IDE, available on all operating systems that will allow you to create cross-platform apps and games.